Generals, Flag Officers and Ambassadors' Course for Partners, GFOAC-P (former SERC)

 The current 10-week course dedicated to NATO member states and their partners in the Mediterranean and the Gulf (NATO Regional Cooperation Course - NRCC) has proved highly successful.
 It allows representatives of the countries and organizations in the region* to meet regularly with their counterparts from NATO countries and to enjoy a unique dialogue in a spirit of complete academic freedom.
-Based on this experience, and mirroring that of the twice-yearly GFOAC (Generals, Flag Officers and Ambassadors ' Course), the Senior Executive Regional Conference (SERC) was launched in September 2012.
+Based on this experience, and mirroring that of the twice-yearly GFOAC (Generals, Flag Officers and Ambassadors ' Course), the Generals, Flag Officers and Ambassadors' Course for Partners, GFOAC-P (formerly known as Senior Executive Regional Conference ,SERC) was launched in September 2012.
 This one-week Course is addressed to high-level military and civilian officials from NATO and its partner countries across the Middle East-North Africa (MENA) region.

 The aim of this intensive week of study is to:

 - promote mutual understanding on issues related to the regions concerned, allowing a select group of senior individuals to meet in an open framework;